patricklafrance/shelby/README.md

 `extend` is a generic function to perform [prototypal inheritance](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Inheritance_and_the_prototype_chain).
 This function is leverage by Shelby to let you extend any components that is part of Shelby.
 This is pretty usefull when the behavior of a component doesn't fulfill your need, you can extend it, then replace it (we will talk later about how you can replace a native component).

-For now, all you need to know is that this function will be use to define your own view model.
-Defining a custom view model is done by extending one of Shelby's native view model.
+For now, all you need to know is that this function will be use to define your own view model by extending one of Shelby's native view model.

 ### Define, create and bind a basic view model